-Given how few students get them, it's not a very attainable or realistic goal to actively try for a perfect score on an AP exam, even on a test for which perfect scores are marginally more common, such as Computer Science A or Computer Science Principles.
+Given how few students get them, it's not a very attainable or realistic goal to actively try for a perfect score on an AP exam, even on a test for which perfect scores are marginally more common.

 Even if you have total mastery of a subject, just one tiny mistake on test day will prevent you from getting a perfect score.
 Additionally, you will never know how close you were if you don't get a perfect score—raw point totals aren't reported to students.
 You could get 179/180 points and never know anything except that you got a 5.
 That makes a perfect score a frustrating goal in addition to a difficult one!